auth0/docs/articles/compliance/gdpr/features-aiding-compliance/data-minimization.md

 ## Encrypt user profile information

 You can encrypt user information before you save it in the user profile.
 You can use any encryption mechanism you like prior to storing data in the metadata fields.
-When you have sensitive information to set for a user, call the [Update a user endpoint](/api/management/v2#!/Users/patch_users_by_id).
+When a user sets sensitive information, call the [Update a user endpoint](/api/management/v2#!/Users/patch_users_by_id).

 For example, to save the encrypted `passportNumber` in the user's profile, send this request: